 Radio frequency identification (RFID) insertion technology is used by many big-name companies as a cost-effective way to track inventory, stock, and shipments, but it did not start that way.
-As the demands changed in the retail sector, and customer satisfaction declined, companies looked for a more efficient way to accurately track their inventory with less risk of error.
+As the demands changed in the retail sector, and customer satisfaction declined, companies looked for a more efficient way to accurately track inventory with less risk of error.

 Why Use RFID Tag Insertion